 • NSERC and SSHRC award holders must also provide a Request for First Installment Form to FGS.

-Doctoral students who wish to activate their CGRS D funding in May must submit their documents as soon as possible to avoid delays in their payment.
-Students who are activating their award in September or January must provide documentation by July 15/November 15 to avoid delays in payment in the fall/winter terms.
+Award holders who wish to activate their CGRS-D funding in May should submit their documents as soon as possible to avoid payment delays.
+Students who are activating their award in September or January should provide documentation within 4 to 6 weeks of the start date.